thisislvca/tauri-nspanel/examples/fullscreen/README.md

   // Set the window to float level
   #[allow(non_upper_case_globals)]
   const NSFloatWindowLevel: i32 = 4;

   panel.set_level(NSFloatWindowLevel);
 ```
 You can configure other levels, such as setting the panel above the main menu window level, as long as it is above the normal window level.

 ## Prevent Panel From Activating The Application
-It's important for the panel to activate the application; this is required for the panel to display over other fullscreen windows:
+It's important to prevent the panel from activating the application, as this is necessary for it to display over other fullscreen windows:

 [main.rs](https://github.com/ahkohd/tauri-nspanel/blob/be8ba6c71e03cd115536bbb74eccc42df3d52ba6/examples/fullscreen/src-tauri/src/main.rs#L63)